Joining a testnet

 In general to configure the CLI to point at a given network it needs as a minimum the following configuration values

-In the case of the Stargate network this would be as follows:
+In the case of the Capricorn network this would be as follows:

 Configuring the server